bigfix/developer.bigfix.com/site/reference/types/system-power-interval.md

 # type: system power interval

-The &lt;system power interval&lt; inspectors return an interval or a list of intervals that contain information about the client computer.
+The &lt;system power interval&gt; inspectors return an interval or a list of intervals that contain information about the client computer.
 Each system interval is composed of a time range and a power state, which can include on, off, standby or hibernate.

 # range of &lt;system power interval&gt; : time range